darrylma/machine_learning_exercise_prediction/Machine_Learning_to_Predict_Type_of_Exercise.md

 4. Class D: lowering the dumbbell only halfway
 5. Class E: throwing the hips to the front

 Class A corresponds to the specified execution of the exercise, while the other 4 classes correspond to common mistakes.
 The datasets provided contain various quantitative measurements as each of these participants performed different types of barbell lifts.
-The aim is to categorize/predict how well an activity was performed by the wearer based on these measurements.
+The aim is to categorize/predict how well an activity was performed based on these measurements.

 ## Loading Data